-The nursing capstone course provides students' opportunity to complete a project based experiential learning within the context of an organization or community agency.
-Students work in collaboration with course faculty and the Associate Dean of Nursing to identify a 1) health related problem/issue, 2) population, 3) an organization/community agency in which to carry out a project and, 4) a Project Liaison.
-The purpose of this course is for students to design, implement, and evaluate a project aimed at improving health, health outcomes, safety, or quality of care.
+The nursing capstone course provides students' opportunity to complete a project based learning experience within an organization or community agency.
+Students work in collaboration with course faculty and nursing's Clinical Placement Coordinator to identify a 1) health related problem/issue, 2) an organization/community agency in which to carry out a project and, 3) a RN to BSN Student Manual 21 -22

+Project Liaison.
+The purpose of this course is for students apply learning from nursing and other courses to develop, implement, and evaluate a project aimed at improving health, health outcomes, safety, or quality of care.

-NURS 499 is offered fall, spring, and summer semesters and runs for 15 weeks.
+NURS 499: Nursing Capstone is offered fall, spring, and summer and runs across one entire semester.
 Students devote 9 hours per week for a total 135 hours to course assignments and project work.
 Students may complete their project within the organization/agency where they work, however must clearly separate their work/role as an employee from work/role as a student.
 For example, students must:

-- o Choose a project separate from a project normally done as part of your regular job. - Obtain student log on credentials to access electronic information. - o Display University issued student photo identification card while on site. - Students who do not have a Bushnell student photo ID card are to contact Student Life at 541-684-7345 to obtain.
+- o Choose a project separate from a project normally done as part of your regular job. - Obtain student log on credentials to access electronic information. - o Display University issued student photo identification card while on site. - O Students who do not have a Bushnell student photo ID card are to contact Student Life at 541-684-7345 to obtain.
 You may request photo ID card be mailed to you. - Wear professional dress/ lab coat if required to wear scrubs on the job. - o Complete school related activities during non-working hours.

 The University is required to obtain an affiliation agreement, Memorandum of Understanding (MOU), and or other agreement with organizations/agencies in which capstone projects are carried out.
-Students may not begin work on your project until the University has an agreement in place with selected organization/agency.
+Students may not begin work on their project until the University has an agreement in place with selected organization/agency.

-The Associate Dean of Nursing emails detailed information about the capstone course to students eligible to take NURS 499 prior to the semester in which they enroll in the course.
+Nursing's Clinical Placement Coordinator will email detailed information about the capstone course to students eligible to take NURS 499 prior to the semester in which they enroll in the course.
 Students are highly encouraged to read information and respond quickly to all requests.
-Doing so assists the Associate Dean of Nursing to clear students to begin work on capstone projects.
+Doing so assists students to be cleared for their capstone projects.